Johann Lauffer

-Johann Rudolf Lauffer (7 November 1752 – 24 December 1833) was a Swiss-born soldier, colonial administrator and businessman.
+Johann Rudolf Lauffer (7 November 1752 – 24 December 1833) was a Swiss soldier, colonial administrator and businessman.
 He became Director of Curaçao and Dependencies after a military coup d'état on 1 December 1796 and served until 13 January 1803.

-Biography
+Early life

-Lauffer was born on 7 November 1752 in Zofingen, Switzerland.
-After finishing elementary school, he wanted to travel to the United States, but ended up in Curaçao where he enlisted in the schutterij (militia) in 1776.
+Lauffer was born on 7 November 1752 in Zofingen, Aargau, Switzerland.
+He decided to earn a living in America and signed up as a mercenary with the Dutch West India Company (GWC).
+In 1774, Lauffer arrived in Curaçao on a salary of eight guilders a month.
+He enlisted in the local schutterij (militia) in 1776 and was later discharged from GWC service.
+On 5 February 1786, at age 33, Lauffer married the 43-year-old widow Petronella Rojer (1742–1800), a member of the well-known Curaçaoan Rojer family.

+Governor of Curaçao

-On 18 January 1795, William V, Prince of Orange fled from the Netherlands, and went into exile in Great-Britain shortly before the announcement of the Batavian Republic.
-While in exile, Willem V started writing the Kew Letters to the colonial governors urging them to submit to Great-Britain.
-Governor Johannes de Veer refused to submit to the Batavian Republic, and was replaced by Jan Jacob Beaujon in August 1796.
+On 18 January 1795, amid the War of the First Coalition, William V, Prince of Orange fled the Netherlands and went into exile in Great Britain, shortly before the proclamation of the Batavian Republic.
+While in exile, Willem V started writing the Kew Letters to the colonial governors urging them to submit to the British.
+Governor Johannes de Veer refused to recognize the Batavian Republic, and was replaced by Jan Jacob Beaujon in August 1796.
 On 14 August, Lauffer was elected by acclamation as the new commander of the Military Committee.

 Beaujon appointed J.M.
 Brunnings, an orangist, as the new secretary which led to a conflict with Lauffer and the patriots (Republicans).
 On 20 October 1796, the French commander M. Valteau arrived on the island with a defence plan, and Lauffer had taken control of all the military forces including the corps of free blacks and mulattoes.
 To gain popular support, Beaujon was characterised as an orangist and pro-British and was compared to his brother Antony who had handed Demerara to the British.
 On 1 December, Lauffer overthrew the government with the military and French troops from Guadelope, and was installed as Director of Curaçao and Dependencies.